PromptFerret/promptferret.github.io/docs/Characters/Nyx.md

  * Agrona
 	 * Does not like the noise of the Astral Oasis, or alcohol drinks.
 	 * Does not drink booze? (flavor or effect, not sure, assuming effect)
-	 * Sites on a roof on main-street
+	 * Sits on a roof on main-street
 	 * Accepted my (second) introduction as a changeling
 	 * Likes milkshakes?
-	 * I gave them the gift of a Tankard of Sobriarity.
+	 * I gave them the gift of a Tankard of Sobriety.
  * Jade
+	 * Changeling
+	 * Friendly and helpful
+	 * Human foster father
+	 * Bio-parents unknown
+	 * Like me, is not big on nature
+	 * Found their uniqueness at about age 9
+	 * The foster father was gentle with them, helping to guide them despite not fully understanding
  * Saylor
 	 * Electro-man
 	 * Has control issues with his skills